MEDSL/2020-elections-official/field_details.md

 string - The state postal abbreviation.

 ### state_fips:
-int - The state's fips code, 2 digits.
+string - The state's fips code, 2 digit string padded.

 ### state_cen:
-int - The state's census code.
+string - The state's census code, 2 digit string padded.

 ### state_ic:
-int - Alternative state identity code.
+string - Alternative state identity code, 2 digit string padded.

 ### date:
 string - The date of the election, formatted as %y-%m-%d.

 ### readme_check:
-boolean - An indicator for whether an issue arose with the data, "True" if so, and "False" otherwise.
+string - An indicator for whether an issue arose with the data, "TRUE" if so, and "FALSE" otherwise.
 Description of issues will be documented in the README.md file of the 2020-elections-official github.